Project showcase

 • Absence of quality asset register data

-• The CMMS was not set up adequately to allow for an optimized planned maintenance schedule
+• The CMMS was not set up adequately to allow for an optimised planned maintenance schedule

 • No packaging, nesting or routing of maintenance was built into the planned maintenance regime

-• Inability to prioritize maintenance due to poor criticality assignment
+• Inability to prioritise maintenance due to poor criticality assignment

 Our Approach